 Vehicle Tips: How and When to Maintain your Battery

 Maintaining your battery increases its lifespan, and makes it more likely your car will start smoothly each and every time you crank it up.
 Even so, car battery maintenance is something many people overlook until they notice slow starts or a failure to turn over.
+The battery in your car is critical to its longevity.
+Consider it the heart of your vehicle.
+In your car, it continuously pumps a steady stream of life.
+You don’t have life without a heart, and your car’s battery is the same way.
+You must know different car battery group size for you to choose a more compatible replacement or maintenance.
 For my car, I too used to neglect various things.
-Regular checks are needed if you are to avoid being stranded, and here are some occasions in which battery maintenance is a must.
+Regular checks are needed if you are to avoid being stranded, and here are some occasions in which battery and even general car maintenance is a must.

-Ideally, you should give your battery a thorough inspection twice each year, once at the start of winter and again at the beginning of summer.
+Ideally, you should give your battery like your agm deep cycle battery a thorough inspection twice each year, once at the start of winter and again at the beginning of summer.
 Perform the following tasks as part of your maintenance routine:

 - Thoroughly clean any corrosion from the cables and top of the battery using a paste made from baking soda and water.